scala/docs.scala-lang/sips/completed/_posts/2012-01-30-value-classes.md

 Scala's rule for inheritance do not permit value classes to extend traits that extend from `AnyRef`.
 To permit value classes to extend traits, we introduce *universal traits*, which extend from `Any`.
-A universal trait `T` needs to explictly extend class `Any`.
+A universal trait `T` needs to explicitly extend class `Any`.
 In the example below, `Equals` is a universal trait with superclass `Any`, but `Ordered`'s superclass is still assumed to be `AnyRef`.